kuda2012/Book_Application/README.md

 - Book Cards: show a given book's title, description, author, ISBN13, and rating and has options to purchase or learn more about the book
 - User can save a given book to "Saved Books" (Must be logged in)
 - In the User's "Saved Books", User can further filter their saved books by searching for a book's author, title, or ISBN.
 User can also remove a book from their saved books.
-- User can create, edit, or delete their account (account creation not necessary to use app)
+- User can create an account, edit its password or username, and delete the account (account creation not necessary to use app)

 ### User Flow